*Posted September 17, 2019

 Basic Pack n Play

-This is another highly versatile item!
+This is another highly versatile item that was essential for us.

 My husband and I like traveling a lot, so this was M’s crib on many trips.
 We also have used it as a diaper changer, a play place, and storage.
 It served as a crib when the boys were young enough to take naps in the bright light of our family room.